 Matched Bipartite Block Model with Covariates.

-Zahra S Razaee, Arash A. Amini, Jingyi Jessica Li · JMLRarXivpdflinkcode
+Zahra S Razaee, Arash A Amini, Jingyi Jessica Li · JMLRarXivpdflinkcode

 @article{Razaee2017,